messagemedia/messages-ruby-sdk/DOCUMENTATION.md

 #### Rate Limits

 To protect the stability of the API and keep it available to all users, MessageMedia enforces standard rate limiting.
 Currently, we have set the quota to 100 SMS per account.
 We may change these quotas or add new quotas (such as maximum requests per hour) in the future.
 Requests that hit any of our rate limits will receive a 402 response and you will be notified via email that your quota has been exceeded.
+If you think you’ll need a higher rate limit, drop us a line at support@messagemedia.com.au

+## Getting Started

 ### 2. Add reference of the gem